EOSIO/eosio-authentication-transport-protocol-spec/README.md

 1. assert that the values for `domain` declared therein all match one another and the `declaredDomain`
 1. assert that the `appmeta` hashes from all chain manifests match one another
 1. fetch `app-metadata.json` from the `appmeta` url in the manifest and assert that the file's hash matches the hash declared in the manifests
-1. assert that any OS-supplied app identifier (e.g., bundle ID or package name) is whitelisted in the `appIdentifiers` field in `app-metadata.json` (for native applications only)
+1. assert that any OS-supplied app identifier (_e.g._, bundle ID or package name) is whitelisted in the `appIdentifiers` field in `app-metadata.json` (for native applications only)

 If all those checks pass, the request will be processed and the integrating application's information will be presented to the user.
 If any of those checks fails, an authenticator application will consider any `returnUrl` as invalid.
 No response will be sent to the integrating application and the authenticator application will display an error to the user.

-Responses will never be sent back to domains other than the requesting domain, unless the response transport is domainless (e.g., deep link).
+Responses will never be sent back to domains other than the requesting domain, unless the response transport is domainless (_e.g._, deep link).

-**TODO:** Explain what attack(s) these checks aim to prevent.

 ## **Request Types**
 ### Transport Authorization Request